isabella232/dotnet-smsnotifications/readme.md

 ```

-I want to make it super easy for officials to send a quick message and getting drivers to staging is one of the most critical steps, if you dont show up on time for your race you will miss you race.
+I wanted to make it super easy for officials to send a quick message.
+Getting drivers to staging is a critical step of the race, if you dont show up on time for your race you will miss it.

 *Dashboard.cshml*
 ```